Aliases for RPTOR Gene

 GeneCards Summary for RPTOR Gene

 RPTOR (Regulatory Associated Protein Of MTOR Complex 1) is a Protein Coding gene.
-Diseases associated with RPTOR include Aqueous Misdirection and Blackwater Fever.
-Among its related pathways are Metformin Pathway, Pharmacodynamics and Gene Expression.
-Gene Ontology (GO) annotations related to this gene include binding and protein complex binding.
+Diseases associated with RPTOR include Tuberous Sclerosis 1 and Tuberous Sclerosis.
+Among its related pathways are Development HGF signaling pathway and B Cell Receptor Signaling Pathway (sino).
+Gene Ontology (GO) annotations related to this gene include binding.